MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-calling-setup.md

 For information on the configuration of emergency locations, see [Manage emergency locations](add-change-remove-emergency-location-organization.md).

-## Step 5: If you're using a resource account with Calling Plan service number, assign Pay-As-You-Go Calling Plan to the resource account
+## Step 5: If you're using a resource account with Calling Plan service number, assign Pay-As-You-Go Calling Plan to the resource account and fund it

-If the resource account is using a Calling Plan service number, you must have a [Pay-As-You-Go Calling Plan](calling-plans-for-office-365.md#pay-as-you-go-calling-plan), and assign it to the resource account.
+If the resource account is using a Calling Plan service number, you must have a [Pay-As-You-Go Calling Plan](calling-plans-for-office-365.md#pay-as-you-go-calling-plan) assigned to the resource account, and fund calls either by [Enable pay-as-you-go for your subscription](/microsoft-365/commerce/subscriptions/manage-pay-as-you-go-services#buy-a-pay-as-you-go-product-or-service-and-enable-overage), if your tenant has [New commerce experience calling subscriptions](what-are-communications-credits.md#customers-with-new-commerce-experience-calling-subscriptions) and you want to post pay for calls, or [Set up Communications Credits for your organization](set-up-communications-credits-for-your-organization.md)

-## Step 6: If you're using a resource account with Calling Plan service number, assign and fund a Communication credits license

-If the resource account is using a Calling Plan service number, assign a Communications credits license to the resource account and fund it to support outbound Shared Calling calls via the Pay-As-You-Go Calling Plan.

-For more information, see [How to fund a Pay-As-You-Go Calling Plan](calling-plans-for-office-365.md#how-to-fund-a-pay-as-you-go-calling-plan), [Enable pay-as-you-go for your subscription](/microsoft-365/commerce/subscriptions/manage-pay-as-you-go-services.md), [Customers with new commerce experience calling subscriptions](what-are-communications-credits.md#customers-with-new-commerce-experience-calling-subscriptions) and [Set up Communications Credits for your organization](set-up-communications-credits-for-your-organization.md).
+> [!NOTE]
+> If funding is not available for a call, the caller will hear a voice treatment stating that "You are not setup to use this calling feature, please contact your admin".
+If only a Pay-As-You-Go Calling Plan is assigned to the Resource Account, be sure it's correctly enabled to fund calls.
+If Communication Credits are assigned, confirm that the Communication Credits have a funded balance.

-## Step 7: Create voice routing policy without PSTN usages
+## Step 6: Create voice routing policy without PSTN usages

 Shared Calling users must not have an assigned voice routing policy (also known as a call routing policy) with valid PSTN usages.
 If you're using global voice routing policies in your tenant with valid PSTN usages, then you must create a new voice routing policy with empty PSTN usages and assign this policy to Shared Calling users.

-## Step 8: Enable emergency calling for users
+## Step 7: Enable emergency calling for users

 You must ensure that users enabled for Shared Calling are able to make emergency calls to emergency services--and that emergency services are able to call back Shared Calling users who have made emergency calls.
 How you enable emergency calling is described in detail in [Emergency calling](#emergency-calling-for-shared-calling-users).

 You aren't required to define emergency numbers for a Shared Calling policy.
 If you don't define emergency numbers, when an emergency call is made, the number associated with the resource account in the Shared Calling policy is used.

-## Step 9: Create the Shared Calling policy
+## Step 8: Create the Shared Calling policy

 Once you've created your emergency call routing policy, you'll create your Shared Calling policy.